luksari/luksari/README.md

 ## About me

-I am 24 years old Frontend developer, who is also highly interested in creating all kind of graphic design, including UI/UX of web applications, big fan of JAM Stack, React.js ecosystem, animations and best coding practices, including TDD, Architecture and Design patterns 🔥.
-Besides coding I am interested in yoga and meditation practice 🧘🏼‍♂️, fan of latin america culture and languages 🌎.
+I am 25 years old Frontend developer, who is also highly interested in creating all kind of creative stuff, including UI/UX of web applications, big fan of JAM Stack, React.js ecosystem, SEO, A11Y, animations and best coding practices, including TDD, Architecture and Design patterns 🔥.
+Besides coding I am interested in skateboarding, plants, yoga and meditation practice 🧘🏼‍♂️ big fan of traveling and learning languages 🌎.

 ## Technologies that I use